Theobald Dillon, 1st Viscount Dillon: Later life

 In 1582 in the context of the Composition of Connacht, a surrender and regrant action, Dillon was appointed collector-general of the composition money in Connacht and Thomond.
 During this period of the English reconquest in Connacht, Dillon was involved in some sharp practices with the local landholders.
 In particular, he persuaded the various Costello freeholders of the Barony of Costello in eastern County Mayo, to save expense and ensure the smooth legal transfer, to allow him to surrender their lands for them in one land-title in the Surrender and regrant process and had it regranted in his own name, becoming the legal landowner in the process.
 He never returned this title to the lands to the native owners, which would lead to rapparee actions by Dudley Costello (or Costellogh) against the Dillons in the 1660s.

 He fought under the Earl of Essex in the Nine Years' War (1593–1603) and was knighted by him on 24 July 1599.
 (Note: Lodge give this year as 1559, which seems to be an error.)
 To put this into perspective it should be said that Theobald was already in his sixties and that Essex knighted a great many people and was mocked by saying "he never drew sword but to make knights".

 On 19 July 1608, King James I gave him a patent confirming the possession of the manor and town of Kilfaughny in County Westmeath where he then lived and finally died.

-On 16 March 1622, King James I created him Viscount Dillon of Costello-Gallen, cementing his legal title.
+On 16 March 1622, King Jame created him Viscount Dillon of Costello-Gallen, cementing his legal title.
 He became the first of a long succession of viscounts Dillon.
 The territorial designation "Costello-Gallen" refers to the baronies of Gallen and Costello in County Mayo.

 Lord Dillon, as he now was, held the title of Lord President of Connaught from c.
 1621 on, which he shared with Charles Wilmot, who held that same title from 1616 to 1644.